kleo/evilportals/README.md

 Copy the portals you wish to use on the Tetra at `/root/portals/` or on the Nano at `/sd/portals/`

-    scp -r oauth-login root@172.16.42.1:/root/portals/
+    scp -r portal-login root@172.16.42.1:/root/portals/

 Alternatively you can use [Filezilla](https://filezilla-project.org/) to copy the portals

 Host: `sftp://172.16.42.1` Username: `root` Password: `lamepassword` Port: `22`

-Captured data will be stored on the Tetra at `/root/evilportal-logs/oauth-login.txt` or on the Nano at `/sd/evilportal-logs/oauth-login.txt`
+Captured data will be stored on the Tetra at `/root/evilportal-logs/portal-login.txt` or on the Nano at `/sd/evilportal-logs/portal-login.txt`

+## License
+Evil Portals is distributed under the GNU GENERAL PUBLIC LICENSE v3.
+See [LICENSE](https://github.com/kbeflo/evilportals/blob/master/LICENSE) for more information.

+## Disclaimer
+* Authors do not own the logos under the `portals` directory.
+Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.

+* Usage of Evil Portals for attacking infrastructures without prior mutual consistency can be considered as an illegal activity.
+It is the final user's responsibility to obey all applicable local, state and federal laws.
+Authors assume no liability and are not responsible for any misuse or damage caused by this program.

 ---

-Note that this repo is for educational purposes only.
-No contributors, major or minor, are to fault for any actions done by this program.

 Discussion thread - [Hak5 Forums](https://forums.hak5.org/index.php?/topic/39856-evil-portals/)

 Kleo Bercero - [@kbeflo](https://twitter.com/kbeflo) - [My website](https://kerberos.me/)

-Distributed under the GNU GENERAL PUBLIC LICENSE v2.
-See [LICENSE](https://github.com/kbeflo/evilportals/blob/master/LICENSE) for more information.